 #3 – The Gable roof

 The axiomatic roof style.
-Many on the list are sub-variations of the the gable style.
-This is the dual pitched, or double sloped style characterized by it’s inverted V-appearance.
+Many on the list are sub-variations of the gable style.
+This is the dual pitched, or double sloped style characterized by its inverted V-appearance.

 Nothing on the surface of the roof relates to the gable.
-It’s the raised wall, that connects the two ridge points which is the gable.
+It’s the raised wall that connects the two ridge points, which is what forms the gable.